boechat107/boechat107.github.io/_posts/2025-04-16-raytracer-part1.md

 ## Summary

-* *Points* and *Vectors* are simple abstractions over the same data structure:
+* *Points* and *Vectors* are both *tuples*, but with different meanings.
+We can share their code while keeping their types distinct.
-  *tuples*.
-We should be able to generalize the implementation of some operations while keeping the semantic differences in their types.

-* The term *functor* has a different meaning in OCaml than in other languages like Haskell.
-In OCaml, *functors* are like functions from a module to another module.
-Their syntax is similar to a module definition `module MyFunctor ...`.
+* In OCaml, *functor* means something different from Haskell.
+It's way to create modules from other modules, like a function that takes a module and returns another module.
+The syntax looks like `module MyFunctor ...`.

-* Module interfaces -- defined with `module type` -- should stay in `.ml` file.
+* We should place module interfaces -- defined with `module type` -- in `.ml` files.
 I found some public libraries using the suffix `_intf.ml` to name their files containing module interfaces.
-As a consequence, both `.ml` and `.mli` files can reference the same module interface.
+This allows both `.ml` and `.mli` files to reference the same module interface.

 * I should probably use the library [`Owl`](https://github.com/owlbarn/owl) when the performance becomes an issue.